Revealing the Invisible: Coal’s dark cloud over Indiana

 A region divided

-Valley Watch has succeeded in opposing nearly all previously proposed area “synfuel” facilities which would convert coal to liquids, gases, and other burnable solids.
-The remaining proposal, a coal-to-diesel plant in Dale, is still scheduled to be built.
+Valley Watch has succeeded in opposing all previously proposed area “synfuel” facilities which would convert coal to liquids, gases, and other burnable solids.
+That doesn’t mean proposals will never be submitted again, though.

 A billboard opposing a proposed coal to diesel refinery in Dale, Indiana.
 Source: BlairPhotoEVV.
 Billboard designed by Matt Brockman.

-While Dale and the greater community may be divided on the issue, Valley Watch believes that providing validated, calibrated air quality data to the community will help better inform views and combat air pollution.
+While Dale and the greater community may be divided on the issues, Valley Watch and SWICQL believe that providing validated, calibrated air quality data to the community will help better inform views and combat air pollution.

 The takeaway

-Southern Indiana has an air quality problem.
+Southern Indiana continues to have an air quality problem.
 But at least light has been shed on the problem thanks to the dedicated efforts of activist groups like Valley Watch and SWICQL.

 Air quality monitoring creates data that can inform decision-makers and change lives.
 When people are empowered through data-driven information, this is how communities can take back their health and tackle air pollution at its source.